785-623-5691 or 866-623-5607

 Complete Decongestive Therapy (CDT) is for the management of patients with lymphedema.
 One may be at risk for developing lymphedema if you have had a mastectomy, lumpectomy, radiation treatment, lymph node removal, surgeries, infections, or trauma to the limbs.
-CDT consists of manual lymphatic drainage, compression with short-stretch bandaging, decongestive exercises, skin care and patient instruction.
+Injuries to the veins can also impact your risk to get lymphedema including blood clots such as deep vein thrombosis (DVTs) to your calf and legs, chronic venous insufficiency, and varicose veins.
+CDT consists of manual lymphatic drainage, compression with short-stretch bandaging, decongestive exercises, skin care, and patient instruction.
 Physician orders are needed.
 The evaluation and treatments are given by a licensed physical therapist certified in CDT.
 To find out more about the program or to schedule an appointment for an evaluation, please contact 785-623-5691.

 What is Lymphedema?